 This led to a fantastic discussion.
 Now children were using the sentence stems to challenge this idea – and to change their minds.

 As Delphi also realises the consequences of her actions, many of the children started to think deeper about the ‘then’ part of their reasoning.
 The silence in the room when reading this section of the story was quite amazing – there was a real sense of realisation that these actions have significant consequences.
-In the next discussion, the same girl had changed her mind completely.
+In the next discussion, some children had changed their minds completely.

 These videos are a great example of how the sentence stems, the discussion and the story all combine to move children’s reasoning skills forward.
 We revisited our first ideas about what we’d do with the ring and realised that our actions would have some consequences.